Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

         connection.setRequestProperty("Ocp-Apim-Subscription-Key", subscriptionKey);
         ```

-    2. Získejte odpověď z rozhraní API a uložte řetězec JSON.
+    2. Get the response from the API and store the JSON string.

         ```java
         InputStream stream = connection.getInputStream();
         String response = new Scanner(stream).useDelimiter("\\A").next();
         ```

-    3. Slouží `getHeaderFields();` k extrakci hlaviček protokolu HTTP z odpovědi a uložení `results` objektů souvisejících s bingem v objektu.
-Pak datový proud zavřete a vraťte výsledek.
+    3. Use `getHeaderFields();` to extract the HTTP headers from the response, and store the Bing-related ones in the `results` object.
+Then close the stream and return the result.

         ```java
         // extract Bing-related HTTP headers